PinkDiamond1/docs-24/docs/starlark/reference.md

 print(service.ports["grpc"].protocol)
 ```

-Referring to a services IP address might be useful if one of the upcoming services depends on the current services IP address, say one is a boot node
+Referring to a service's IP address might be useful if an upcoming service depends an existing service's IP address (e.g. in the case of dependencies between services).
-and the other is a child node.

 ### remove_service